mendix/docs/content/refguide/mxbuild.md

 The system requirements for MxBuild are documented here: [System Requirements](system-requirements#mxbuild).

-## 2 Command-line
+## 2 Command Line

 To build your package, you specify the Mendix Project file (.mpr) for which you want to build the deployment package (.mda) on the command-line.
 The file name may be preceded by a relative or absolute path.
 The project file should be located inside a Mendix project directory.

 MxBuild takes a number of command-line options which control how the Mendix project is processed.
 These options precede the name of the project file.

-The format of the command line is:
+This is the format for the command line:

 `MxBuild --java-home="JDKDirectory" --java-exe-path="javaExecutable" [options] projectFile`

 After creating the deployment package, the MxBuild process quits.

-### 2.1 General Command-line Options
+### 2.1 General Command-Line Options

 <!-- Note to editor: the &nbsp; here makes the column wider so that options are not broken at hyphens
   The alternative of using non-breaking hyphens means that a cut and paste may not work -->